 Many people want to drive a blue car during the day.
 The vehicle exhibits style and will impress many new people along the way.
-But choosing the suitable color scheme for the rims will be a big test.
-The driver has many choices, so they should research what is available to them.
+However, choosing a suitable color scheme for the rims can be a big test.
+Driver has many choices, so they should research what is available to them.

 Colored rims can enhance the vibrant colors already on the car itself.
-That is why many people trick their car and make it appear more lively.
-Invest wisely in a nice set of rims and reap the rewards over time as well.
+That is why many people customize their cars to make them appear more lively.
+Investing wisely in a nice set of rims can also bring rewards over time.

-Although choosing the best color rims to go with a blue car is mostly a personal choice, there are several colors that most people think would look better with blue than others.
+While choosing the best color rims to go with a blue car is mostly a personal choice, there are several colors most people think would look better with blue than others.

 So, What color rims go best on a blue car?

 Each color shows a different impression.
-This article will provide some of my recommendations that I firmly believe will best match your blue car.
+This article will provide recommendations that I believe will best match your blue car.
 I also include the details for each color.

 Table of Contents